Randall Woodfin: COVID-19 response

 Along with the Birmingham City Council, Woodfin's administration passed a $15 million COVID-19 response plan in March 2020, allocating extra money for first responders' personal protective equipment, allocating overtime pay, and placing $1 million in a small business emergency loan fund.
-Woodfin also urged the council to pass a "shelter-in-place" ordinance on March 24, which has been extended through the end of April 2020.
+Woodfin also urged the council to pass a "shelter-in-place" ordinance on March 24, which was extended through the end of April 2020.
 Under Woodfin, the Birmingham City Council voted to extend the city's mask mandates through May 24, 2021, after Governor Kay Ivey announced that the statewide mandate would end April 9.

 Confederate monuments

 For years, Birmingham residents had been requesting Birmingham take down the Confederate monument located in the park across the street from Birmingham City Hall.
 Due to years of inaction, and after the murder of George Floyd, residents took to the street to try and take down the monument themselves.
 The next morning Woodfin ordered the removal of the Confederate Soldiers and Sailors Monument in Linn Park to try and prevent another protest.
-He also filed an executive order banning the ability for residents to protest in any public park.
+He also filed an executive order that declared a state of emergency, which established a 24-hour ban on public demonstrations and gatherings of all kinds in the city, and instituted a public safety curfew of one week.
 Alabama Attorney General Steve Marshall filed suit against the city of Birmingham for violating the Alabama Memorial Preservation Act.

 National politics

 He endorsed Joe Biden in the 2020 Democratic presidential primary, despite having received Bernie Sanders' endorsement during his 2017 mayoral race.
-Woodfin cited Biden's ability to "make sure down-ballot candidates can win" as a primary reason for his endorsement.
+Woodfin said "We need somebody on the top of that ticket who can not only help down-ballot candidates be competitive, but also someone who can expand the map across the nation."

 Woodfin was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.

 Political views

-Woodfin identifies as a political moderate, but has championed many progressive policies such as criminal justice reform, free college tuition, and marijuana legalization.
+Woodfin identifies as a political leftist, and in particular has championed policies such as criminal justice reform, free college tuition, and marijuana legalization.
 In a 2019 interview with The Root, Woodfin argued that "being a moderate does not equal status quo...
-I support a lot of things on the left but—if I’m being real—I also believe you gotta win."
+I support a lot of things on the left but—if I’m being real—I also believe you gotta win...
+The base of the Democratic party is the center."

 When running for mayor of Birmingham in 2017, Woodfin promised to "fight to make Birmingham a sanctuary city."
 However, in 2018 he reneged on that promise and instead proposed to make Birmingham a "welcoming city."

-Woodfin believes in climate change and in 2018 he signed the "Alabama Mayors for 100% Sustainable Energy Pledge" pledge by the GASP (Greater-Birmingham Alliance to Stop Pollution) to fulfill a campaign promise.
-In spite of the promise and pledge, the Woodfin administration failed to live up to them.
+Woodfin acknowledges the harmful impacts of climate change and in 2018 he signed the "Alabama Mayors for 100% Sustainable Energy Pledge" by the GASP (Greater-Birmingham Alliance to Stop Pollution) to fulfill a campaign promise.
+His administration created the Mayor’s Office of Social Justice and Racial Equity that works to address problems caused in the city due to extreme weather events exacerbated by global warming.